Routes Asia handed over to Brisbane

 Since the beginning of 2015, the airport has secured routes to 15 additional markets, including Abu Dhabi, Vancouver, Shanghai and Tokyo Narita.
 It was recently voted the Best Airport in Australia/Pacific in the 2017 Skytrax World Airport Awards.

-Brisbane Marketing is working with consortium members Gold Coast Tourism, Tourism Whitsundays, Brisbane Airport Corporation, Tourism and Events Queensland and Tourism Australia under the Welcoming China to Southern Queensland and Beyond project, which aims to position Queensland as a gateway to Australia for Asian travellers, in particular those from China.
+Brisbane EDA is working with consortium members Gold Coast Tourism, Tourism Whitsundays, Brisbane Airport Corporation, Tourism and Events Queensland and Tourism Australia under the Welcoming China to Southern Queensland and Beyond project, which aims to position Queensland as a gateway to Australia for Asian travellers, in particular those from China.

 The project is underpinned by the Queensland Government’s Advance Queensland: Connecting with Asia Strategy.
 The strategy matches industry contributions to assist with initiatives to boost the tourism economy.